 virtual system (on systems enabled for multiple virtual systems).

-connectivity issues occur when traffic arrives at one interface
+issues occur when traffic arrives at one interface on the firewall

-on the firewall and leaves from another interface.
-If the route
+and leaves from another interface.
+If the route is asymmetrical,

-is asymmetrical, where the forward (SYN packet) and return (SYN/ACK)
+where the forward (SYN packet) and return (SYN/ACK) paths are different,

-paths are different, the firewall is unable to track the state of
+the firewall is unable to track the state of the entire session

-the entire session and this causes a connection failure.
-To ensure
+and this causes a connection failure.
+To ensure that the traffic

-that the traffic uses a symmetrical path, which means that the traffic
+uses a symmetrical path, which means that the traffic arrives at

-arrives at and leaves from the same interface on which the session
+and leaves from the same interface on which the session was created,

 With symmetric return, the virtual router overrides a routing